 Based on the experimental and numerical findings [15–17], the EHL film can be shown to increase the bearing stiffness, which continues to rise non-linearly with speed.
 It is therefore clear that the lubricant film in roller bearings operating at high speeds must be implicitly included in dynamic analyses.

 As stated by Bizarre et al. [18], there are few studies in the open literature that combine the stiffness and damping of an EHL contact with classical bearing dynamics.
 Early lubricated bearing models use extrapolated formulae to provide a relationship between the load share and film thickness at each element’s contact with the bearing raceways [19].
 Aini et al. [20] implemented the extrapolated film approach from the work of Rahnejat and Gohar [19] into a five-DOF bearing equilibrium model.
 The work computes the deformation at each roller–race contact, combining the EHL film thickness with the elastic deformation of the contacting solids.
 The force–displacement relationship is shown to follow a non-linear trend.
 Mohammadpour et al. [21] employed a similar implicit tribodynamic analysis and then utilised a full numerical EHL analysis explicitly for further tribological studies.
-In their analysis, input shaft speeds of 209 rad.s−1 resulted in much slower entrainment velocities than are applicable for electrified powertrain analyses.
+In their analysis, input shaft speeds of 209 rad·s-1 resulted in much slower entrainment velocities than are applicable for electrified powertrain analyses.

 Sopanen and Mikkola [22] modelled the influence of various surface characteristics on bearing dynamics, including contributions from surface waviness, roughness, localised and distributed effects.
 Their six-DOF model accounts for the Hertzian contact deformation and the EHL film implicitly within the contact.
 This model was embedded in a multi-body dynamic (MBD) software to utilise its mathematical capabilities.
 This work does not, however, demonstrate the effect that the EHL film has on bearing stiffness, and the effect on system dynamics using flexible bodies is not analysed [23].
 Sawalhi and Randall [24] used a constant preload approach to imitate the stiffening effect of the film.
 Whilst this effective preload captures the increased contact stiffness due to the presence of the EHL film, the film thickness does not vary based on the contact conditions.